Ghalander/CPSC254-Project/dtf-budget-app/README.md

 - How many drinks can we get out of the night
 - Manage by drink types

+# Source
+### App.js

+This is our main intro page and is in control of the main query calls and draft screen

+### Server.js

+This is where the server will create a locally hosted url and allow us to call the information to our card draft

+### Cart.js

+After the draft screen, this will list our item over the map

+### CheckForMap.js

+This was just a flag that will trigger and call the rest of the map when the draft screen submit is clicked

+### Map.js

+This is where we check for the locations of each drink and filter out the locations to only unique locations.
+Then that was sent as a url call to Google's API.

+# Database Fields and Info

 ### IDs for restaurants
 EFO - El Farolito Jr